-The Secretary of DOL has the regulatory authority to exempt employers with fewer than 50 employees (employers that, under normal circumstances, are not subject to the FMLA) if the provision of Expanded FMLA Leave Requirement "would jeopardize the viability of the business as a going concern."
-The DOL Leave Q&As state that a small business may claim this exemption if an authorized officer of the business has determined that:
+The Secretary of DOL has the regulatory authority to exempt employers with fewer than 50 employees (employers that, under normal circumstances, not be subject to the FMLA) if the provision of Expanded FMLA Leave Requirement "would jeopardize the viability of the business as a going concern."
+The Temporary Regulations make clear that the application of the exemption is temporal in nature - i.e., a list of factors must be considered with each employee (or employees, if multiple applications are made at the same time).
+Namely, an authorized officer of the business must, in conjunction with each employee (or group of employees) that applies for Expanded FMLA Leave, make a determination that: